 - Drew’s makes an all natural dressing called Lemon Goddess, made with tahini, soy sauce, lemon, garlic, and chives.

-- 2 anchovy fillets packed in oil (drained, chopped)
+- Anchovy fillets packed in oil (drained, chopped)

 - freshly ground black pepper

-In a blender, blend Greek yogurt, Dukes Mayo, buttermilk, fresh chives, chopped chervil or flat-leaf parsley, chopped tarragon, lemon zest, juice of 2 lemons, anchovy fillets, minced garlic cloves, kosher salt, and freshly ground pepper.
+In a blender, blend Greek yogurt, Dukes Mayo, buttermilk, fresh chives, chopped chervil or flat-leaf parsley, chopped tarragon, lemon zest, lemon juice, anchovy fillets, minced garlic cloves, kosher salt, and freshly ground pepper.

 Place in the container with tight-fitting lid, refrigerate the dressing for at least 2 hours before serving.